joomango/RSC_RNAseq/README.md

 	-	(e.g.) `--sra-acc SRR353653,SRR353654`
 -	Parameter for QC: proportion of mapped read on either genome/transcriptome
 	-	To confirm sequencing accuracy and contaminated DNA
-	- (ex) if RNA-seq reads are mapped to human genome – 70~90% + a few multi-mapping reads
+		- If RNA-seq reads are mapped to human genome – 70~90% + a few multi-mapping reads
-	- (ex) if RNA-seq reads are mapped to transcriptome – less mapping % + more multi-mapping reads by sharing same exon among isoforms
+		- If RNA-seq reads are mapped to transcriptome – less mapping % + more multi-mapping reads by sharing same exon among isoforms
-	- (ex) If the result screen says that some reads aligned discordantly, it means some occurrences of infusion or translocation.
+	- If the result screen says that some reads aligned discordantly, it means some occurrences of infusion or translocation.
 Possibly mismatched/too-far paired-end reads.
 -	_Other software options: **Picard, STAR, PSeQC, Qualimap**_

 ```bash